-Some systems that use our products are complex in design, and our products may contain defects that are not detected until deployed, which could increase our costs, reduce our revenues, cause us to lose key customers, or expose us to litigation related to our products.
+Our products may contain defects that are not detected until deployed, which could increase our costs, reduce our revenues, cause us to lose key customers, or expose us to litigation related to our products.

 Some systems that use our products are inherently complex in design and require ongoing maintenance.
-Our customers may discover defects in our products after the products have been fully deployed and operated under peak stress conditions.
+As a result of the technological complexity of our products, in particular our excimer laser annealing tools used in the flat panel display market, changes in our or our suppliers' manufacturing processes or the inadvertent use of defective materials by us or our suppliers could result in a material adverse effect on our ability to achieve acceptable manufacturing yields and product reliability.
+Our customers may also discover defects in our products after the products have been fully deployed and operated under peak stress conditions.
 In addition, some of our products are combined with products from other vendors which may contain defects.
 Should problems occur, it may be difficult to identify the source of the problem.
 If we are unable to correct defects or other problems, we could experience, among other things, loss of customers, increased costs of product returns and warranty expenses, damage to our brand reputation, failure to attract new customers or achieve market acceptance, diversion of development and engineering resources, or legal action by our customers.
 The occurrence of any one or more of the foregoing factors could have a material adverse effect on our business, results of operations, or financial condition.